dotnet/aspire/src/Aspire.Dashboard/README.md

 ### Frontend authentication

-The dashboard's frontend supports OpenID Connect (OIDC).
+The dashboard frontend endpoint can be secured with OpenID Connect (OIDC) or browser token authentication.

+It may also be run unsecured.
+Set `Dashboard:Frontend:AuthMode` to `Unsecured`.
+The frontend endpoint will allow anonymous access.
+This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

+#### Frontend browser token authentication

+Set `Dashboard:Frontend:AuthMode` to `BrowserToken`.
+Browser token authentication works by the frontend asking for a token.
+The token can either be entered in the UI or provided as a query string value to the login page.
+For example, `https://localhost:1234/login?t=TheToken`.
+When the token is successfully authenticated an auth cookie is persisted to the browser and the browser is redirected to the app.

+- `Dashboard:Frontend:BrowserToken` specifies the browser token.
+If the browser token isn't specified then the dashboard will generate one.
+Tooling that wants to automate logging in with browser token authentication can specify a token and open a browser with the token in the query string.
+A new token should be generated each time the dashboard is launched. (optional, string)

+#### Frontend OIDC authentication

 Set `Dashboard:Frontend:AuthMode` to `OpenIdConnect`, then add the following configuration:

 - `Authentication:Schemes:OpenIdConnect:Authority` &mdash; URL to the identity provider (IdP)
 - `Authentication:Schemes:OpenIdConnect:ClientId` &mdash; Identity of the relying party (RP)
 - `Authentication:Schemes:OpenIdConnect:ClientSecret`&mdash; A secret that only the real RP would know
 - Other properties of [`OpenIdConnectOptions`](https://learn.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.openidconnectoptions) specified in configuration container `Authentication:Schemes:OpenIdConnect:*`

+### OTLP authentication

+The OTLP endpoint can be secured with [client certificate](https://learn.microsoft.com/aspnet/core/security/authentication/certauth) or API key authentication.

 It may also be run unsecured.
-Set `Dashboard:Frontend:AuthMode` to `Unsecured`.
-The frontend endpoint will allow anonymous access.
+Set `Dashboard:Otlp:AuthMode` to `Unsecured`.
+The OTLP endpoint will allow anonymous access.
 This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

-### OTLP authentication
+#### OTLP client certification authentication

-The OTLP endpoint can be secured with [client certificate](https://learn.microsoft.com/aspnet/core/security/authentication/certauth) or API key authentication.

 For client certification authentication, set `Dashboard:Otlp:AuthMode` to `Certificate`.

+#### OTLP API key authentication

 For API key authentication, set `Dashboard:Otlp:AuthMode` to `ApiKey`, then add the following configuration:

 - `Dashboard:Otlp:PrimaryApiKey` specifies the primary API key. (required, string)
 - `Dashboard:Otlp:SecondaryApiKey` specifies the secondary API key. (optional, string)

-It may also be run unsecured.
-Set `Dashboard:Otlp:AuthMode` to `Unsecured`.
-The OTLP endpoint will allow anonymous access.
-This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

 ### Resources